 Which sensor technology is best for detecting hydrogen?

 Crowcon has a wide range of products for the detection of hydrogen.
 The traditional sensor technologies for flammable gas detection are pellistors and infrared (IR).
-Pellistor gas sensors (also called catalytic bead gas sensors) have been the primary technology for detecting flammable gases since the 1960s and you can read our blog to find out on how pellistor sensors work.
+Pellistor gas sensors (also called catalytic bead gas sensors) have been the primary technology for detecting flammable gases since the 1960s and you can read more about pellistor sensors on our solution page.
 However, their key disadvantage is that in low oxygen environments, pellistor sensors will not function properly and may even fail.
 In some installations, pellistors are at risk of being poisoned or inhibited, which leaves workers unprotected.
 Also, pellistor sensors are not fail-safe, and a sensor failure will not be detected unless test gas is applied.

 Infrared-type sensors are a reliable way to detect flammable hydrocarbons in low oxygen environments.
 They are not susceptible to being poisoned, so IR can significantly enhance safety in these conditions.
-Read more about IR sensors in our blog, and the differences between pellistors and IR sensors in the following blog.
+Read more about IR sensors on our solution page, and the differences between pellistors and IR sensors in the following blog.

 Just as pellistors are susceptible to poisoning, IR sensors are susceptible to severe mechanical and thermal shock and are also strongly affected by gross pressure changes.
 Additionally, IR sensors cannot be used to detect hydrogen.
 So the best option for hydrogen flammable gas detection is molecular property spectrometer (MPS™) sensor technology.
 This does not require calibration throughout the life cycle of the sensor, and since MPS detects flammable gases without the risk of poisoning or false alarms, it can significantly save on total cost of ownership and reduce interaction with units, resulting in peace of mind and less risk for operators.
 Molecular property spectrometer gas detection was developed at the University of Nevada and is currently the only gas detection technology able to detect multiple flammable gases, including hydrogen, simultaneously, very accurately and with a single sensor.